ser-alchemist/dmdllwbsi/README.md

-# dmdllwbsi
+Thesis
 Detecting and Measuring Desolate Lands and Water Bodies  from Satellite Images.
-Thesis